porterjamesj/website/content/blog/wedding-videobooth.md

 One major problem we still had was that our algorithm was very sensitive to ambient light conditions.
-As the environment got darker or lighter, the R, G, and B values that the webcam measured for the bulbs change fairly dramatically, which meant we had to do a lot of fiddling with the detection thresholds hard-coded in the algorithm to make things work reliably whenever the lighting changed.
-Our code was getting fairly gnarly at this point, so making these adjustments was time-consuming and error-prone.
+As the environment got darker or lighter, the color values that the webcam measured for each bulb changed substantially.
+This meant that whenever the lighting changed, the algorithm would stop working.
+In order to fix it, we would have to fiddle with the "typical" color over-representation ranges that we'd hard-coded for each bulb (since these ranges were only "typical" in very specific light conditions).
+Our code was getting gnarly at this point, so making these adjustments was time-consuming.

-We were worried that we simply wouldn't have time to make these adjustments on-site at the wedding venue during the final setup.
-We were both in the wedding party, so we knew we'd have a lot of other responsibilities and therefore not a lot of time.
+There was no way to know what the lighting conditions at the venue would be like in advance, so if we didn't come up with a better system, we'd have to do this tweaking at the wedding venue while setting the booth up.
+We were worried that we simply wouldn't have time to do this.
+We were both in the wedding party, so we knew we'd have a lot of other responsibilities and not a lot of time.
 We also knew we'd have a lot of other work to do just to set the booth up, between plugging in power strips and extension cords, connecting the computer to the monitor and projector we were using as displays, putting up signs so guests would understand what to do, etc.

-Our code was definitely going to have to adapt to the light conditions at the venue when we got there, since we had no way of knowing what they'd be beforehand.
-What we needed was a way to make this process much faster than tweaking some parameters in our code by trial and error.
+What we needed was a much faster method for our algorithm to adapt to different light conditions.

-What figured we could probably automate the process of figuring out the R, G, and B values that each bulb tended to fall within by adding a "calibration" mode.
-The way this would work:
+We figured we could probably automate the process of tweaking the color ranges for each bulb by adding a "calibration" mode.
+We imagined this would work something like:

 1. We'd hold up the blue bulb and tell the software "this blob is the blue bulb, use it to calibrate the detection algorithm".